phoenixframework/phoenix/guides/views.md

 When we reload our home page, we should see our new title.
 Since templates are compiled inside the view, we could invoke the view function simply as `title()`, otherwise we would have to type `HelloWeb.LayoutView.title()`.

 As you may recall, Elixir templates use Embedded Elixir, known as `EEx`.
 We use `<%= expression %>` to execute Elixir expressions.
 The result of the expression is interpolated into the template.
-You can use pretty much use any Elixir expression.
+You can use pretty much any Elixir expression.
 For example, in order to have conditionals:

 ```html
 <%= if some_condition? do %>